harry-peek/ringcentral-api-docs/docs/global SMS/index.md

 ---

 ### Behind the Scenes: What's Next?
-We are actively designing a unified developer experience where you will eventually be able to manage your RingCentral UCaaS/CCaaS APIs and Messente bulk messaging tools from a single login, contract, and credential set.
+We are actively designing a unified developer experience where you will eventually be able to manage your RingCentral UCaaS/CCaaS APIs and Global Bussiness SMS messaging tools from a single login, contract, and credential set.
 Stay tuned to our developer newsletter for integration timelines!